tnuha/rugix-example-memfault/README.md

 sha512-256:<SOME_HASH>
 ```

-It can also be found at `build/<your-arch>/system.rugixb-hash`.
+It can also be found at `build/<system>/system.rugixb-hash`.

-**It is very important** to check the [signed updates](<https://rugix.org/docs/ctrl/updates/signed-updates/>)
+Please check the Rugix documentation for [signed updates](<https://rugix.org/docs/ctrl/updates/signed-updates/>)
-documentation for better guidance on your particular usecase.
+to determine the best option for rolling out updates with Rugix's
+mandatory package verification.